 1. Review Current Security Policies And Procedures

 Before reaching out to a potential vendor, organize your current policies and procedures.
-This will make it easier for the potential partner to understand your business and any potential security issues that may arise.
+This will make it easier for a potential partner to understand your business and any potential security issues that may arise.

-If you don’t have security policies, develop them if you can or at least get started organizing information so you can work with a partner to create the policies.
+If you don’t have security policies, develop them if you can, or at least get started organizing information so you can work with a partner to create the policies.
 Include data classification with the policy.

 Distinguish between common and sensitive data and how to handle each type of data.
 Work with your team to develop standards and guidelines that work for all internally.